MoonZoon/MoonZoon/docs/articles/dev_news_3.md

 Why are MoonZoon apps optimized for size by default?

-- Better SEO thanks to faster page load.
 - Storing small files is cheaper.
 For you and for hostings / CDNs - it means there is also a higher probability the files will be cached longer on such services.
 - Sending small files are cheaper.
 It means you pay less for bandwidth and there will be lower traffic so you'll save money on servers.
 - Users using a pay-per-use internet connection are happier.
 - Users with slow internet are happier.
+- Better SEO thanks to faster page load.
+(Applies if the bot can run Wasm/JS and prerendering/SSR is disabled.)
 - Rust / Wasm is fast enough for almost all cases even when optimized for size.
 - My WiFi signal is weak in the kitchen.